-The attorneys of Salter Ferguson, LLC in Birmingham represent people who were seriously injured by IVC filters and family members of those who died a wrongful death.
+The attorneys of Salter Ferguson, LLC represent people who were seriously injured by IVC filters and family members of those who died a wrongful death.
 We are experienced in helping people injured by dangerous and defective medical devices obtain financial compensation for their losses.
 If you were injured by an IVC filter, please contact us to arrange a free initial consultation and case evaluation.

 About IVC Filters

 IVC filters are placed in the inferior vena cava, a large vein that carries blood from the lower part of the body back to the heart.
 The filter is intended to catch blood clots before they reach the lungs, heart, brain or kidneys.
 Some IVC filters are permanent implants; others can be removed.
 Risks increase if removable IVCs are left in place after a heightened risk of an embolism has passed.